 Case studies typically involve the collection and presentation of detailed information about a particular patient/person or small group to highlight an interesting condition, treatment, presentation or outcome.

 To determine whether a case study or case series requires IRB review, recall the definition of human subjects research; specifically,that it is designed to contribute to generalizable knowledge.
-A case study, in contrast, tends to highlight a few particular cases for purposes of demonstration rather than for purposes of drawing generalized conclusions.
+A case study, in contrast, tends to highlight one or a few particular cases for purposes of demonstration rather than for purposes of drawing generalized conclusions.

 |Report on 5 or fewer subjects||Report on more than 5 subjects|

 |Not meant to be a representative sample (not drawing conclusions)||Drawing conclusions about a broader population based on the reported cases (even if not statistically significant; e.g. pilot studies can be "research")|

-|Reported/Published specifically notes case reports||Reported/Published in a way that suggests broad findings or recommendations|
+|Reported/Published without attempting to draw broader conclusions||Reported/Published in a way that suggests broad findings or recommendations|